Kemerd/foil_cfd/README.md

 - **High Fidelity mode** trades interactivity for accuracy: finer grids (Fine/Ultra presets), lower lattice Mach, force averaging over many flow-throughs.
 Dual-resolution Richardson trend extrapolation with an error bar on deltas is on the v1.x roadmap.
-- **Walls are stair-stepped voxels** with half-way bounce-back — now wall-modeled (see above), so the stress on them is honest even when the geometry is chunky.
+- **The foil is stair-stepped voxels** with half-way bounce-back — now wall-modeled (see above), so the stress on it is honest even when the geometry is chunky.
+The VG vanes go further and get sub-cell-accurate surfaces (q-LIBB), so the one place a sharp slanted edge matters most isn't a staircase.
 - Forces are gated until the flow has actually developed (two flow-throughs minimum) — the readout refuses to lie to you while the tunnel is still spinning up.